Rakemods/eldersouls/README.md

 Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy `d3d11.dll` and `d3dcompiler_46e.dll` to your game folder.

 Copy the all of the files from the Game Folder Files directory inside where you installed Elder Souls into your game folder.
 If you see skse64+loader.exe in the folder, you're in the right folder.

+# Starting the Game

+Go into the list's instalation folder and find modorganizer.exe.
+Run this program to launch Mod Organizer 2.
+Once open, you can launch Elder Souls by selecting "THE GAME (AKA SKSE)" in the dropdown menu next to the Run button and than pressing run.
+The game may take a few moments to actually open after hitting run, this is normal.
+If you have a 21x9 aspect ratio monitor, enable the following mods in Mod Organizer 2's left panel before running the game.
+  EZ2C Diaglogue Menu - 21x9
+  Race Menu - Complete Widescreen Fix - 21x9
+  Dear Diary - Dark Mode - 21x9
+  Elder Souls - MCM Configuration - 21x9

 # Updating